aboutcode-org/scancode-workbench/docs/source/ui-reference/package-explorer.rst

 Datafile paths
 ***************************
 List of paths of datafiles in which the selected package/dependency was detected.
-User can click on the datafile paths to open that path in the Tableview the match details resulting the selected license
+User can click on the datafile paths to open that path in the Tableview the match details resulting the selected license.

 ***************************
 Dependencies table